 - a.
 Request for household balance refunds are approved if completed within the same fiscal year the original purchase was completed. - b.
-Approved refunds will be issued as a check that is mailed to the address on file for the household. - i.
-Another option available is to apply any unused household balances above \$25, to purchase a R&P gift card to avoid losing the value upon expiration. - c.
+Approved refunds will be issued as a check that is mailed to the address on file for the household. - c.
+Unused household balances scheduled to expire can be used to purchase R&P gift cards.
 Any unclaimed balances will be surrendered, per Sections II.d and II, and transferred to the department's scholarship fund.